 Attend a coaching session.
 We offer 20 minutes of free coaching to answer drainage, land use, geotechnical or construction permit questions.
 If you need a longer coaching session, we offer one-hour sessions for $315.

 Request a pre-application site visit.
 You need a pre-application site visit if you will disturb more than 750 square feet of land or disturb any land on a site with an environmentally critical area (other than liquefaction or peat-settlement prone areas).
-Request a pre-application site visit online or submit a pre-application site visit form.
+Request a pre-application site visit online through the Seattle Services Portal.
 Our report will include information about your next steps, what to include in your plans, and what to provide at your intake appointment.

 You need to indicate the curb cut location on your site plan, as well as where there are trees and power poles.
 You need to include curb cut detail sheets that meet requirements in the SDOT standard plans and the Land Use Code.
 See the SDOT Right-of-Way Improvements Manual for curb cut standard plans and design criteria.